 Photo by Mantzalin via contemporist.com

-Finally, created by Valérie Boy, an artist in Nantes, France, metal walls with flower cutouts become a three-dimensional work of art.
-Enhanced by light, they turn the space into a dreamland by night, and add dimension and graceful beauty to an interior during the day.
+When building walls with character, incorporating light in an unexpected way can take them to a new level.
+Created by Valérie Boy, an artist in Nantes, France, metal walls with flower cutouts become a three-dimensional work of art.
+Enhanced by light, they turn the space into a dreamland by night, and add dimension and graceful beauty to the interior during the day.

 Photo via apartmenttherapy.com